S3 method for class 'merMod'

 formula for random effects to condition on.
 If

-, condition on no random effects.
+NULL, condition on all random effects; ifNAor~0, condition on no random effects.
 See Details.- newdata

 data frame for which to evaluate predictions.